CrossOverHR/Recruiting/README.md

-# Recruiting
+# What's your next step?
-Always searching for T3 - Top Tech Talent.
-Hit me up at daniel.phillip.cross@gmail.com
+As a recruiter, I am always searching for Top Talent.
+Hit me up at daniel.phillip.cross@gmail.com if you're looking for a new opportunity.